The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Method

 Although we aim to embed and edit real images in hyperbolic space, the whole network does not need to be implemented in a hyperbolic manner.
 Instead, we can take advantage of the number of existing GAN inversion models and optimization algorithms that have been fine-tuned for Euclidean space.

-To achieve image editing, we need to invert the image back to the latent space.
+To achieve image editing, we need to embed the image back into the latent space.
 In particular, we select pSp~\cite{Richardson21} as the backbone of HAE to encode images to the $\mathcal{W^+}$-space of StyleGAN2~\cite{Karras20}:

 where $\mathbf{w}_i \in \mathbb{R}^{18 \times 512}$ is the corresponding latent vector of $x_i$ in the $\mathcal{W^+}$-space.